eaasi/user-handbook/source/guide/administration.rst

 **Configuration**-level users can:
   - import new local Software and Content resources to their account
-  - run and create new Environment resources using Saved Locally "Template Environments"
+  - run and create new Environment resources using published, "Saved Locally" Environments
   - run and create new Environment resources using their private Software and Content resources
   - download server logs helpful for troubleshooting and filing bug reports
   - change their basic user account settings (email and password)